chandranlab/filo_GP-bat_NPC1/README.md

     <img src="/img/0_overview.png" alt="Logo" width="400">
   </a>

-  <h3 align="center">Characterizing the binding between filovirus GPs and bat NPC1s</h3>
+  <h3 align="center">Decoding the blueprint of filovirus entry through large-scale binding assays and machine learning</h3>

   <p align="center">
-    A collection of scripts implemented to characterize and model the binding strength between both proteins
+    A collection of scripts implemented to characterize and model the binding strength between filovirus glycoproteins and bat receptors (NPC1)
     <br />
     <a href="https://github.com/chandranlab/filo_GP-bat_NPC1"><strong>Explore the docs »</strong></a>
     <br />